 Don’t have kids?
 Document the many new things in life such as ski lessons, a trip to a new bar, whatever!

 Rather than just pulling your camera out for the significant events, I challenge you to take photographs on a more regular basis.

 Remember, backing up those photographs and removing them from phones and tablets is JUST as important.
 Also, if you haven’t already read my blog on categorising photos , then take five minutes to read it now!

-Ok, I know that this seems like a boring thing to talk about but trust me saving and categorising photos as you go can be really helpful and save you lots of time in the future.
+Yes organising and categorising photos is pretty boring but it is really helpful and can save you lots of time in the future.
 If you’ve taken the time to take a photo, take the time to file it correctly so that you can find it in the future.

 I know this seems like a boring task but trust me it’s worth it.
 Just think how you will feel if you lost your phone with your hundreds of photos on that you just never got round to putting on your PC.
 It’s not worth it….

 Enjoy de-cluttering and creating space to make sure you never miss a photo again!